Bzlmod Topology

 The short version:

-• GloriousFlywheel is currently operated local-first from this repository
+• GloriousFlywheel is operated as a cache-backed dev+CI substrate from this repository

 • the Bazel module name still remains attic-iac for compatibility

-• the older upstream-plus-overlay story is historical and compatibility context, not the current primary control plane
+• the older symlink-merge overlay machinery is historical and compatibility context, not the current primary adoption story

 Current Topology